Motobu Choki sensei

 In this later symposium, Choki sensei reiterated his dissatisfaction with the state and direction of contemporary karate.
 He criticized the alteration of kata from their characteristics during the time of Matsumura sensei and Sakuma sensei, as well as the presumptuous creation of kumite with no connection to tradition by a generation with no knowledge of the classical kumite of the Ryukyu Kingdom.
 However, the subsequent history of karate indeed went down the path Choki sensei feared it would.

-In 1937, Choki sensei returned to Tokyo and resumed instruction at the Daidokan.
+In 1937, Choki sensei returned to the mainland and resumed instruction at the Daidokan a short time later.
 At that time, the boxer known as "Piston" Horiguchi sensei (1914-1950) received training from Choki sensei there.
 In addition, as the Daidokan was close to the Kodokan dōjō, the jūdō master Toku Sanpo sensei (1887-1945) and others would often come by.
 When Choki sensei would return to Osaka, he would also give instruction to his son Chosei sensei.

 Unlike his elder brother Choyu sensei, Choki sensei had given up weapons training while still in his youth.
 However, in his latter years he began practicing ken-jutsu and bō-jutsu once again.
 His students Nakata sensei and Maruyama sensei later said that Choki sensei's use of weapons was impressive and that his knowledge of weapons seemed to be reflected in the principles of Motobu kenpo.